deatrich/linux-home-server/README.md

 - [x] Add a database service
 - [x] Create a git service
 - [x] Configure a KVM virtualization service
+- [ ] Switch all .shell fenced code blocks to .console
 - [ ] Add more sample config files in 'examples/' -- diff output is insufficient

 ## Task lists for appendix ##